shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “How are you feeling, Ersie?”
 Mudrich reached up and poked the bottom of Ersie’s top bunk.

 “Ow.”
 Ersie shifted, peeking over the edge at Mudrich.
 “I’m fine.
 A little tired, a little wet.
-But otherwise fine.”
+But otherwise, fine.”

 “That’s good.
-Hey, do you wanna see something?”
+Hey, do you wanna see something cool?”

 “Sure.”
 Ersie climbed down and sat on Mudrich’s lower bunk.
 “What?”